Ondkloss/norkart-renovasjon-to-google-calendar/README.md

 # Norkart Renovasjon to Google Calendar

+## 2021 notice

+**⚠️ WARNING: This software does NOT work for actors like ÅRIM and VØR for 2021.** This due to a change in their PDF layout where the dates are no longer specified with text, but rather with images.
+Due to this I've chosen to not update the functionality to accomodate this particular change and rather look for alternative approaches.

+So far, this means the software is not usuable for the upcoming renovation schedule.

+## Introduction

 This small piece of software does the following:

 1. Taps into Geonorge to find municipality number based on municipality name